LoginRadius/engineering-portal/content/identity/what-is-broken-authentication/index.md

 LoginRadius has been at the forefront of offering a multilevel security web app environment.
 Here is how LoginRadius applications protect against broken authentication:

 *   End-to-end SSL encryption for data in transit and ensures protection against unauthorized access.

 *   Multi-factor authentication to eliminate the risk of being exposed to attacks.

 *   One-way hashing of passwords considerably improves consumer security.

 *   Single sign-on (SSO) solution allows users to use the same profile to log in everywhere.

 ## Conclusion

 Apart from the steps mentioned in this article, it's essential to train and educate your employees about broken authentication attacks.
 It would be best if you also employed [top-notch cybersecurity measures](https://www.loginradius.com/blog/identity/2019/10/cybersecurity-best-practices-for-enterprises/) to protect your company's database from session hijacking, credential stuffing, and other broken authentication attacks.

-FAQs
+## Frequently Asked Questions (FAQs)

+**1. What are the solutions for broken authentication?**

+ Solutions include implementing Multi-Factor Authentication (MFA), enforcing strong password policies, limiting failed login attempts, securing session management, and regular security audits.

-Q: What is broken access authentication?
+**2. What is broken access authentication?**

-A: Broken Access Authentication is a security vulnerability where flaws in the authentication process allow unauthorized access to systems, often due to issues like weak passwords or improper session management.
+ Broken access authentication refers to vulnerabilities in the authentication process that allow unauthorized access to user accounts, often due to flawed or improperly implemented authentication mechanisms.

-Q: What is broken authentication in API?
+**3. What can prevent authentication failures?**

-A: Broken authentication in APIs indicates vulnerabilities in their authentication mechanisms, making it possible for attackers to gain unauthorized access and potentially lead to data breaches or compromise sensitive information.
+Preventative measures include MFA implementation, enforcing strong password policies, limiting failed login attempts, securing session management, and using secure hashing algorithms.

-Q: What is a breach of authentication?
+**4. What is a broken authentication guessable password?**

-A: A breach of authentication occurs when unauthorized individuals exploit vulnerabilities to gain access to systems, risking the compromise of sensitive data and other critical functionalities.

-Q: How can we protect against broken authentication?

-A: Use strong passwords, enable [multi-factor authentication,](https://www.loginradius.com/multi-factor-authentication/) keep systems updated, secure session management, and conduct regular security audits to guard against broken authentication.
+It refers to weak or easily guessed passwords like "123456" or "password," which are vulnerable to exploitation by attackers, leading to compromised accounts.

+**5. What are the risks of broken authentication?**

+Risks include unauthorized access to sensitive data, manipulation or deletion of user data, impersonation of legitimate users, escalation of privileges, financial losses, and legal consequences.

+**6. What are the effects of broken authentication attacks?**

+Effects include data breaches, privacy violations, fraudulent activities on compromised accounts, tarnished reputation for individuals or organizations, financial losses, and potential legal ramifications.

 [![LoginRadius Book a Demo](../../assets/book-a-demo-loginradius.png)](https://www.loginradius.com/book-a-demo/)